 For the remaining portion of this personal story, allow me to share a little about my dietary contribution to my spiritual regimen, with some of my practices directly promoting it.

 At this point, please, let's respect our biological individualities by keeping in mind that what may be working for me may not be as good for you.
 That's why I will intentionally skip all descriptions of the "benefits" of anything that I am daily ingesting or doing.

 My wife cooks everything from scratch, with exception of a few canned or boxed items.
 We don't eat out except when on holidays.
-I am basically consuming everything except sugar, dairy, wheat, alcohol, coffee, tea, and sweetened drinks.
+I am basically minimizing sugar, dairy and wheat products.
 When thirsty, I drink filtered water with a pinch of Himalayan salt to mineralize it.

-My smoothie consists of a banana, coconut oil, chia seeds, flax seeds, protein powder, and some amla powder.
-That's what I am having every single day, and my body doesn't mind it for its highly nutritious and digestible quality.
+That's what I am having every single day, and my body doesn't mind it for its highly nutritious, healing, and digestible quality.

 Experts can talk all they want about the need for "varieties" in our way of eating, but even though my smoothie tastes delicious, I am primarily aiming at giving my body what it needs.
 In a strictly biological sense, animals are not known to have a rich menu, and yet they maintain oftentimes an enviable vitality, strength, and endurance.

 However, should anyone get inspired to upgrade their own quality of health, they may google any of the mentioned ingredients or practices, without any part of all this posing as an advice.